c7/c7.se/site/_posts/2013-04-17-intro-to-celluloid.markdown

 ## Installation

-We just need the install the gem:
+We just need to install the gem:

 {% highlight bash %}
 $ gem install celluloid